AlixLieblich/churnkeyTakeHome/README.md

-# :sparkles: Churnkey Take Home :sparkles:
+# 🔑: Churnkey Take Home :sparkles:

 Create a simple webapp with a button which, when clicked, pops up the Churnkey cancellation modal.